Information for Hunters & Outfitters

 Shipping the Teeth

-It is very important to use a mailing container that is either a sturdy cardboard box or a well padded mailing envelope.
-Otherwise, postal canceling machines will tear regular envelopes and the teeth will be lost.
+Please note: It is very important to use a mailing container that is either a sturdy cardboard box or a well padded mailing envelope.
+Postal canceling machines will tear regular envelopes and the teeth will be lost.